Design and Technology

 The Design and Technology Curriculum at The Pines

-The curriculum will equip children with the knowledge and skills to experiment, invent, evaluate and create their own constructions.
-Children will be challenged to think critically and develop a more rigorous understanding of design and technology.
-Our curriculum encourages imagination and creativity; involving children in a range of practical activities using visual, tactile and sensory experiences, which will enable them to communicate what they see, think and feel through the creation of their own inventions.
+The curriculum equips pupils with the knowledge and skills to experiment, invent, evaluate and create their own constructions and recipes.
+Our curriculum encourages imagination and creativity; involving pupils in a range of practical activities, using visual, tactile and sensory experiences, which will enable them to communicate what they see, think and feel.
+Pupils will be challenged to develop critical thinking skills and develop a deeper understanding of design and technology, through planning, drafting and experimentation.
+It enables pupils to develop resilience and curiosity about the world around them and to develop key transferable skills to help them to be successful and independent in later life.

 Intent: